katherineli19/Groundwaterdata/README.md

 2. Click "California" and import the housing units 2010~2020 dataset into a Google spreadsheet
 3. Name it "Housing Unit 2000~2020"
 4. Go to: https://www.census.gov/data/tables/time-series/demo/popest/intercensal-2000-2010-housing-units.html
-5. Click "California" and add housing data of 2000~2009 into the "Housing Unit 2000~2020" spreadsheet
+5. Click "California" and add housing data of 2000 to 2009 into the "Housing Unit 2000~2020" spreadsheet
 6. Freeze header
 7. Column V (2020) minus Column B (2000) to find out how much housing units increased between 2 decades
 8. Place results in Column W